 Sellers gets by with a single bench plane (a #4 smoother) and Maguire uses a couple of longer planes during his build, but argues that a no 4 or 5 could be used quite satisfactorily for the whole job, only noting that – if you have access to a longer plane – you’d be daft not to use it.

-I am in the fortunate position of having collected a good selection of decent quality ‘vintage’ tools and thus had an opportunity to experiment – below are the tools I actually used.
+I am in the fortunate position of having collected a good selection of decent quality vintage tools and thus had an opportunity to experiment – below are the tools I used when making my English workbench.

 I used a wooden jack plane & a wooden jointer on some boards and a Record #5 & #7 on others.
 Generally I preferred the woodies for the rough prep work and the metal planes when I was trying to be more accurate.

-Richard Maguire has a short video on which plane he would use if he had to chose a single plane.
+Richard Maguire has a short video on which plane he would use if he had to choose a single plane.
 His conclusion is that a no 5 used with two irons (one cambered more than the other) would be ideal.
 Having experimented with cambered vs straight irons it is hard to overstate how much energy/time a cambered iron saves when doing the rough prep stages.

 Nice to have

 Paul Seller’s shows what can be done with a humble no 4 if you know what you are doing but as a learner I found longer planes really did help when flattening the boards:

 #7 metal plane/wooden jointer: If I were doing another bench and had to start my tool collection again I would still get a cheap 22′ wooden jointer even if I only used it for this job – they are still common and can be bought for very little money.
 Having said that, of all my planes my Record #7 is the one I enjoyed using the most (they really don’t make ’em like that any more!).

 A couple of other planes are useful but not essential: